When it comes to money and improving your finances, where do you start?

 When it comes to setting up a budget, you have many choices.

-You can create your own with a pencil and paper, you can create an excel budget template, or you can use an online template.
+You can create your own with a pencil and paper, you can create an Excel spreadsheet, or you can use an online template.

 No matter what you choose, any budget will follow the same basic principles of organizing your spending in a way so that you are mindful of how and where you are spending your money.